Darwinism in Distress

-- People may be uncomfortable with the idea with divine creation, but if God exists and created the cosmos, then it does not matter how people feel about it.
-Divine creation also does not mean that the world or reality is any less scientific.
+- People may be uncomfortable with the idea of divine creation, but if God exists and created the cosmos, then it does not matter how people feel about it.
+Furthermore, divine creation does not mean that the world or reality is any less scientific.
 Matter and energy operate by the laws of science, but if God created matter and energy, then He also created the laws of science.
-Furthermore, what are now classed as “miracles” may actually be actions that are obeying higher laws of science that we do not yet understand because they are beyond our current experimental capabilities (it is often the case that an action seemingly breaks a lower law because it is obeying a higher or different law, like gravity being overcome when we catch a falling object).
+Furthermore, what are now classed as “miracles” may actually be actions that are obeying higher laws of science that we do not yet understand because they are beyond our current observational capabilities.
+It is often the case that an action seemingly breaks a lower law because it is obeying a higher or different law, like gravity being overcome when we catch a falling object.
 For example, we do not yet understand how the brain and how thought actually works, so we don’t know their limits.
 Another example is vision: the only way a person sees anything is by the retina collecting photons of light that reflect off surfaces, and conveying the resulting image to the brain.
 But what if the object we are trying to see is smaller than an individual photon of light?
 The electron microscope was developed for just this reason; electrons are smaller than light photons and therefore can be used to resolve smaller objects.
-The internal structure of the cell only became visible to us after the invention of the electron microscope; prior to that the organelles of the cell appeared as fuzzy blobs, like pixelated computer images.
+The internal structure of the cell only became visible to us after the invention of the electron microscope.
+Prior to that invention the organelles of the cell appeared as fuzzy blobs, like pixelated computer images.
 But what if there are particles much smaller than electrons that we have no current way of detecting or controlling?
 Perhaps what we refer to as “soul” or “spirit” may actually be composed of such particles, which in turn, obey laws of science that we do not yet understand because they are beyond our current ability to detect and analyze.

 Support #10 – The Theological Necessity of Darwinism